diarisdiakite/Portfolio/README.md

 # 🙏 Acknowledgments
 I would like to thank the Microverse community to inspire and encourage everyday programmers and aspiring programmers.

-Many thanks to my coding parteners particularly to @Roman-adi (@obj583) for his great contribution and hints for this project.
+Many thanks to my coding partners particularly to @Roman-adi (@obj583) for his great contribution and hints for this project.

 (back to top)